Policy Two funding for new buildings at integrated schools

 We consider a lease to be more practical for new schools where significant investments are expected.
 For one-off classrooms, it's more likely that the proprietor will be the owner, given the complications involved in creating a ground lease for a small amount of property.

-The board of trustees at an integrated school can provide funding to build new property with the approval of both the Ministry and proprietor.
+The board at an integrated school can provide funding to build new property with the approval of both the Ministry and proprietor.
 However, such property isn't eligible for:

 - integration; or